EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 Once you have stepped all the way through the script, you should see two labeled images at the bottom section the page.
 If you see this, then everything is working properly!
 If not, the bottom section will report any errors encountered.
 See the [Appendix](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10#appendix-common-errors) for a list of errors I encountered while setting this up.

-**Note: If you run the full Jupyter Notebook without getting any errors, but the labeled pictures still don't appear, try this: go in to object_detection/utils/visualization_utils.py and comment out the import statements on line 25 and 26 that include matplotlib.
+**Note: If you run the full Jupyter Notebook without getting any errors, but the labeled pictures still don't appear, try this: go in to object_detection/utils/visualization_utils.py and comment out the import statements around lines 29 and 30 that include matplotlib.
 Then, try re-running the Jupyter notebook.**

 <p align="center">
   <img src="doc/jupyter_notebook_dogs.jpg">